-The desirability of retaining retail uses within the city centre is set out in National Planning Policy Framework and the Cornwall Local Plan as a sequential test and all proposals are assessed against it.
-To ensure that this can happen, the city centre and retail area are marked on the proposals map.
+The desirability of retaining a mix of active uses, including retail within the city centre is set out in National Planning Policy Framework and the Cornwall Local Plan.
+The sequential test helps to ensure that new retail provision continues to be concentrated in town centres and the city centre and retail area are marked on the policies map.
 Recent planning permissions at Langarth will create substantial new communities in the west of the Plan area.
-These areas should be able to access day to day shopping needs without having to access the city centre.
-In recognition of this the Retail Strategy for Cornwall recognises a potential need for one small supermarket in the west of Truro / Threemilestone area.
+These areas should be able to access day to day shopping needs without having to access the city centre and this is provided for in the principles for the Langarth Garden Village Masterplan in policy H3 of this plan.

-Increasing the residential capacity of the city centre can also bring significant benefits to its economic vitality and viability.
-Parking requirements for residential developments in Truro centre will reflect the balance of the mobility of residents, the availability of public transport and the need to reduce traffic movements in the city centre whilst also making provision for the parking needs of those who travel into Truro for employment purposes.
+Increasing the residential and other leisure and employment capacity of the city centre can also bring significant benefits to its economic vitality and viability and this will continue to need to be a careful balance to create a mixed and vibrant area that residents and others will use for shopping, leisure and employment.
+The Town Deal vision will help to articulate future opportunities of increasing the vitality and viability of Truro centre as a community and economic resource.
+Parking and access requirements for developments in Truro centre will reflect the balance of the mobility of residents, the needs of those travelling to access Truro, the availability of public transport and the need to reduce traffic movements in the city centre.